Type 63 (tank): Description

+Overview

-Type 63 has a typical tank layout: steering compartment at the front, fighting compartment in the center and the engine compartment in the back.
-Although it is externally similar to PT-76 it has some essential differences from its Soviet equivalent.
+Type 63 has a typical tank layout: steering compartment at the front, fighting compartment in the center, and the engine compartment in the back.
+Although it is externally similar to PT-76, it has some essential differences from its Soviet equivalent.
 Instead of a three-man crew on the PT-76, the Type 63 has a four-man crew for better efficiency.
-Unlike in the PT-76 where the driver's station is located in the center of the front of the hull, the type 63 has the driver's station located on the left hand side of the front of the hull.
+Unlike in the PT-76, where the driver's station is located in the center of the front of the hull, the Type 63 has the driver's station located on the left-hand side of the front of the hull.
 The driver has a round hatch with three periscope vision blocks over his station.
-Gunner and commander have their stations in the left hand side of the turret and the loader has his in the right hand side of the turret.
+Gunner and commander have their stations in the left-hand side of the turret, and the loader has his on the right-hand side of the turret.
 The turret has two hatches.
 The right turret hatch opens backwards and has a mount for 12.7 mm Type 54 anti-aircraft heavy machine gun.
-The left turret hatch opens forwards, has a periscope vision block and can be fitted with the 7.62 mm Type 59T anti-aircraft medium machine gun.
+The left turret hatch opens forward, has a periscope vision block, and can be fitted with the 7.62 mm Type 59T anti-aircraft medium machine gun.
 There's a dome-shaped ventilator behind the hatches.

-The tank is wider and higher than PT-76.
-The Type 63 has a flat, boat-like hull similar to the design of the PT-76, apart from a nearly horizontal glacis plate, higher gradient of the bottom of the bow, different engine grills with three separate vertical slot side air inlets on the Type 63, in contrast to the single large inlet with inset vertical baffle plate on the PT-76.
+The tank is wider and higher than the PT-76.
+The Type 63 has a flat, boat-like hull similar to the design of the PT-76, apart from a nearly horizontal glacis plate, a higher gradient of the bottom of the bow, different engine grills with three separate vertical slot side air inlets on the Type 63, in contrast to the single large inlet with an inset vertical baffle plate on the PT-76.
 There's also a slight bulge in the center of each side of the hull (hull sides in PT-76 are smooth).
-Also the tracks are mounted higher and the roadwheels are bigger.
-The half-egg-shape, cast turret, which is sometimes considered to be a modified Type 62 turret, is actually a modified Type 60 turret.
-It is placed in the center of the vehicle (unlike in PT-76 which has the turret closer to the front of the vehicle) and has a ventilator dome with a snorkel fitting.
+Also, the tracks are mounted higher, and the roadwheels are bigger.
+The half-egg-shaped, cast turret, which is sometimes considered to be a modified Type 62 turret, is actually a modified Type 60 turret.
+It is placed in the center of the vehicle (unlike in PT-76, which has the turret closer to the front of the vehicle) and has a ventilator dome with a snorkel fitting.
 Apart from his usual duty of reloading the gun after it has been fired by the gunner, the loader is also responsible for operating the 12.7 mm Type 54 anti-aircraft heavy machine gun mounted on the turret's roof.